voximity/omegga-voice/README.md

 Install with `omegga install gh:voximity/voice`.

-Navigate to the plugin directory (`cd plugins/omegga-voice`) and install the dependencies (`npm i`).

-All at once: `omegga install gh:voximity/voice && cd plugins/omegga-voice && npm i`

 ## Config

 By default, the port used is 7778.
 You will need to forward an extra port for